lyrebird-voice-changer/lyrebird/README.md

 ```

 # Editing Presets
-To edit the presets and add your own presets edit the file `~/.config/lyrebird/presets.toml`.
-This file is in the TOML format,
+Presets and config is initally stored in `/etc/lyrebird/` however it can be overriden by copying the files to `~/.config/lyrebird/`.

-and the syntax is described below.
+To edit the presets and add your own presets edit the file `presets.toml`, this file is in the TOML format and the syntax is described below.

 ```toml
 # name = Preset name, will be displayed in the GUI